EndPointCorp/end-point-blog/2016/08/18/create-categories-in-virtuemart-3-with.html.md

 }
 ```

 Wow!
 The new category should be there.
-There are many more available attributes to be set, we've used a needed minimum: category name, its parent and status.
+There are many more available attributes to be set, we’ve used a needed minimum: category name, its parent and status.

 ### The end